dario-bolli/nsg-lectures-lec_commnet-projects-2021-transport_project-group-85/README.md

-# Reliable Transport project in the context of the [communication and networks lecture](https://comm-net.ethz.ch/2021/) at ETHZ
+# Reliable Communication project in the context of the [communication networks lecture](https://comm-net.ethz.ch/2021/) at ETHZ

 ## Reliable Transport Project - Group 85

 This is your group repository.
 It contains the credentials to access your VM.
 You will also use this repository to submit your work---both the code and the report---at the end of the project.